jiahao97/Happy-Birthday/README.md

 # Happy-Birthday
 Intern Project

-All this code was learnt and write during the internship
+All this code was learn and write during the internship